-- 80. Discussion: Working Group members are very conscious of the sensitivity of this issue to many members of the ICANN community.
-Members are aware that any changes to the framework could have widespread repercussions for operations within ICANN and its various communities. - 81.
-The entire structure of this effort to date has been organized to achieve broad community input.
+- 87. Discussion: Working Group members are very conscious of the sensitivity of this issue to many members of the ICANN community.
+Members are aware that any changes to the framework could have widespread repercussions for operations within ICANN and its various communities. - 88.
+The entire structure of this Working Group effort has been organized to achieve broad community input.
 All the individual ICANN SO's and AC's were given the opportunity to comment on the community-wide working group concept and each community was invited to send participants to be involved with the working group (all but the RSSAC have contributed members).
-The entire community had the opportunity to comment on the proposed charter of the Working Group before it was approved by the Board (see March 2009 Geographic Region Review WG Charter Public Comment Period). - 82.
+The entire community had the opportunity to comment on the proposed charter of the Working Group before it was approved by the Board (see March 2009 Geographic Region Review WG Charter Public Comment Period). - 89.
 Every written report generated by the Working Group is published in all six UN languages and subjected to community review and comment, and Working Group members individually report on the group's progress to their respective communities.
 The Working Group has sponsored a community survey (in the six UN languages and Portuguese) seeking another form of community input on the geographic regions framework.
-Additionally, a public session has been scheduled for the upcoming ICANN meeting in Brussels to gather community perspectives on this matter. - 83.
+Additionally, a public session was conducted at the ICANN Brussels meeting and another session has been scheduled for the upcoming ICANN meeting in Cartagena to gather community perspectives on this matter. - 90.
 Options and Impacts: At minimum, recommendations offered in the Working Group's Final Report (if any) will be subject to an on-line community comment forum.

-The Working Group will investigate other participation tool (webinars and a community public forum at the Cartagena, Columbia ICANN meeting) to ensure that there are several opportunities for further community review and comment before future Board action (if any) is taken on this matter.
+The Working Group will investigate other participation tool (webinars and public community sessions at the Cartagena and San Francisco ICANN meetings) to ensure that there are several opportunities for further community review and comment before future Board action (if any) is taken on this matter.